||Registry of biomedical companies:

 -/ 1440 Barberry Dr. PT COQ BC V3B1G3

-We regularly present new developments and their advancements at Skye Blue in their fields that are current with the published literature (trade and refereed journals, in e-media, and books).
+We regularly present new developments and their advancements at Skye Blue in their fields that are current with the published literature on-line and in trade and refereed journals, e-media, and volumes).

 ``New Biotechnologies for Australia, Canada, the Philippines and the Related and Russo Republics: 2017.``